wso2/docs-is/en/docs/setup/configuring-secondary-user-stores.md

     also be available in this drop-down menu.

     !!! tip
-        From WSO2 IS 5.10.0 onwards, all userstore managers have **`UniqueID`** prepended before the userstore manager name (e.g., **`UniqueIDJDBCUserStoreManager`**).
-When you are selecting the userstore manager, it is recommended to use these.
+        From WSO2 IS 5.10.0 onwards, all user store managers have **`UniqueID`** included as part of the user store manager name (e.g., **`UniqueIDJDBCUserStoreManager`**).
+Use one of these when selecting the user store manager.

-        The userstore managers that donot have **`**UniqueID`** as part of the userstore manager name are only available for backward compatibility purposes and can be used if you are migrating from a previous version of WSO2 Identity Server.
+        The user store managers that do not have **`**UniqueID`** as part of the user store manager name are **only** available for backward compatibility purposes and can only be used if you are migrating from a previous version of WSO2 Identity Server.

 3. Enter a unique domain name with no underscore ( \_ ) characters, and a description (optional) for this user store.